alexle/alexle.github.com/posts/make-your-own-luck.markdown

 ##Try Stuff##

 If you lock yourself in your house, how many exciting adventures and stories will happen to you?
-Will that amazing job or special someone magically appear in front of your door?
+Will an amazing job or special someone magically appear in front of your door?
 It's hard to come across good things when they don't even have a chance to happen in the first place.
 Don't wait until you have all the answers.
 Get out there and let life happen.
 You might be surprised.

 ##Be generous##